charles-lunarg/vk-bootstrap/docs/getting_started.md

 vkb::InstanceBuilder instance_builder;
 auto instance_builder_return = instance_builder.build();
 ```
-Because creating an instance may fail, the builder returns an 'Expected' type which can be either a valid `vkb::Instance` struct, containing the `VkInstance` handle, or the builder returns an error.
+Because creating an instance may fail, the builder returns an 'Expected' type.
+This contains either a valid `vkb::Instance` struct, which includes a `VkInstance` handle, or contains an `vkb::InstanceError`.
 ```cpp
 if (!instance_builder_return) {
     printf("Failed to create Vulkan instance.
 Cause %s\n",